2 Kickass Projects Giving Women & Girls a Leg Up

-Hub for Change: fighting for an end to forced marriage and FGM
+Fighting for an end to forced marriage and FGM

 I had the privilege of working with Livity to help build a digital platform for leading the fight for girls' rights around the world.
 Hub for Change is the central hub for the Youth for Change activists to communicate with each other and the wider community of young people, leading the fight against forced marriage and female genital mutilation, as well as other issues facing young people today.